hans66hsu/commonroad-search/README.md

 ### 2. CommonRoad-Collision-Checker
 Go to folder `GSMP/tools/commonroad-collision-checker/` and follow the instruction in README.rst.
-(You may navigate to it from this page by  for a better rendering of the .rst file)
+(You may navigate to it from this page for a better rendering of the .rst file)

 A tutorial of CommonRoad Collision Checker can be found [here](https://commonroad.in.tum.de/tutorials/).

 ### 3. CommonRoad-Road-Boundary
 Go to folder `GSMP/tools/commonroad-road-boundary/` and follow the instruction in README.md.
-(You may navigate to it from this page by  for a better rendering of the .md file) In case you face an error, refer to troubleshooting section.
+(You may navigate to it from this page for a better rendering of the .md file) In case you face an error, refer to troubleshooting section.

 ## Tutorials